 6. Fly From the U.S. to Central or South Africa (KrisFlyer Miles)

 You can head a little bit further south in Africa for not too many more miles than flying to North Africa.
-Business class redemptions to the region represent the best value with KrisFlyer miles; you can redeem for only 72,500 miles each way.
-United would charge 80,000 miles for the same ticket.
+Business class redemptions to the region with KrisFlyer miles now cost 96,500 miles each way, more than the 80,000 miles United charges.

 7. Fly Between South Pacific Islands (KrisFlyer Miles)

-Using Singapore Airlines miles to hop around the South Pacific Islands is a great use of miles if you can spare the time and be somewhat flexible when looking for availability.
+Utilizing Singapore Airlines miles to hop around the South Pacific Islands is a great option if you can spare the time and be somewhat flexible when looking for availability.

-Singapore Airlines charges 12,500 miles in economy, 17,500 miles in business, and 22,500 miles in first for travel one-way within the South Pacific.
+Singapore Airlines charges 12,500 miles in economy, 31,000 miles in business and 42,500 miles in first for travel one-way within the South Pacific.
 If you book a round-trip ticket, you’ll be able to make a stopover on another island without paying more miles!

-It costs 12,500 miles to book travel on United in economy (the same as Singapore) but a crazy-high 30,000 miles in business class and 40,000 miles in first class.
+It costs 12,500 miles to book travel on United in economy (the same as Singapore), and a comparable 30,000 miles in business class and 40,000 miles in first class.